 SECTION 1.
+Section 163.5 of the Civil Code is amended to read:

+163.5.
+All-damages, special-and-general, awarded-a-married

-Section 163.5 of the Civil Code is amended to read: 163.5.
-All-damages,-special-and-general,-awarded-a-married persen-in-a-civil-action-fer-personal-injuries,-are-the-separate property-of-such-married-person.
-All money or other property paid by or on behalf of a married person to his spouse in satisfaction of a judgment for damages for personal injuries to the spouse or pursuant to an agreement for the settlement or compromise of a claim for damages for personal injuries to the separate property of the injured spouse.
+person-in-a-eivil-action-for-personal-injuries, are-the-separate property-of-such-married-person.
+All money or other property paid by or on behalf of a married person to his spouse in satisfaction of a judgment for damages for personal injuries to the spouse or pursuant to an agreement for the settlement or compromise of a claim for such damages is the separate property of the injured spouse.

 Comment.
 Prior to the enactment of Section 163.5 in 1957, damages paid to a married person for personal injuries were community property.
 Zaragosa v.
 Craven, 33 Cal.2d 315, 202 P.2d 73 (1949).
 The enactment of Section 163.5 made all damages awarded for personal injury to a married person the separate property of such person.
 Lichtenauer v.
 Dorstewitz, 200 Cal.
 App.2d 777, 19 Cal.
 Rptr.
 654 (1962).
 Under the above amendment of Section 163.5, personal injury damages paid to a married person will be separate property only if they are paid by the other spouse.
-In all other cases, the former rule-that personal injury damages paid to a married person are community property--will be restored.
+In all other cases, the former rule-that personal injury damages paid to a married person are community property-will automatically be restored because their character will again be determined by the provisions of Section 164 of the Civil Code.

 SEC.
-2. Section 164.5 is added to the Civil Code, to read: 164.5.
-If a married person is injured by the negligent or wrongful act or omission of a person other than his spouse, the fact that the negligent or wrongful act or omission of the spouse of the injured person was a concurring cause of the injury is not a defense in any action brought by the injured person to recover damages for such injury except in cases where such concurring negligent or wrongful act or omission would be a defense if the marriage did not exist.
+2. Section 164.6 is added to the Civil Code, to read:

+164.6.
+If a married person is injured by the negligent or

+wrongful act or omission of a person other than his spouse, the fact that the negligent or wrongful act or omission of the spouse of the injured person was a concurring cause of the injury is not a defense in any action brought by the injured person to recover damages for such injury except in cases where such concurring negligent or wrongful act or omission would be a defense if the marriage did not exist.

-Comment.
+comment.
 Section 163.5 was enacted in 1957 in an effort to overcome the holding in Kesler v.
 Pabst, 43 Cal.2d 254, 273 P.2d 257 (1954), that an injured spouse could not recover from a negligent tortfeasor if the other spouse were contributively negligent.
 The rationale of the Kesler holding was that to permit recovery would allow the guilty spouse to profit from his own wrongdoing because of his community property interest in the damages.
 Section 163.5 made personal injury damages separate property so that the guilty spouse would not profit and his wrongdoing could not be imputed to the innocent spouse.

 Section 163.5 is amended in this act to restore the former rule that personal injury damages are community property.
 To prevent the rule of Kesler v.
-Pabst, 43 Cal.2d 254, 273 P.2d 257 (1954), from again being applied in personal injury actions brought by a married person, Section 164.5 provides directly that the contributory negligence or wrongdoing of the other spouse is not a defense to the action brought by the injured spouse.
-However, to avoid requiring the third party to pay all of the damages in such a case, he is given a right to obtain contribution from the guilty spouse by Sections 900-907 of the Code of Civil Procedure.
+Pabst, 43 Cal.2d 254, 273 P.2d 257 (1954), from again being applied in personal injury actions brought by a married person, Section 164.6 provides directly that the contributory negligence or wrongdoing of the other spouse is not a defense to the action brought by the injured spouse except in cases where such negligence or wrongdoing would be a defense if the marriage did not exist.
+However, to avoid requiring the third party to pay all of the damages in such a case, he is given a right to obtain contribution from the guilty spouse by Sections 900-910 of the Code of Civil Procedure.